autowarefoundation/autoware-documentation/docs/design/autoware-architecture/index.md

 ![Overview](image/autoware-architecture-overview.drawio.svg)

-This architecture consists of the following six stacks.
-Each of these design pages contains a more detailed set of requirements and use cases specific to that stack:
+Autoware's architecture consists of the following six stacks.
+Each linked page contains a more detailed set of requirements and use cases specific to that stack:

 - [Sensing design](sensing/index.md)
 - [Map design](map/index.md)